lwjohnst86/nfs484-1484-exams/final/notes.md

 causal effect may actually be present in a subset of the population (for example, FADS polymorphisms), and 3) why targeting only n-3 LC-PUFA may not always be effective.

+# Ideas/notes for the final #

+Maybe instead of African + SFA intake with CVD, we look at how the role of SFA vs carbs on lipoprotein size and atherogenicity?

+BUT: There is the *FADS* gene which about 80% of African Americans carry two copies of the gene (associated with increased levels of arachidonic acid) compared to about 45% in European Americans.

+*FADS* gene and LDL

+ALA -> d5d (FADS1) and d6d (FADS2) -> DHA
+LA -> d5d and d6d -> AA

+Greater d5d and d6d toward AA increase risk for CAD

+Combination of **both** FADS gene + dietary intake is important

+rs174548 in FADS1 may influence cholesterol metabolism

+Individuals with CAD had lower levels of LA than controls.
+So even though it has a greater inflammatory properties, it is still essential (for arterial stiffness).
+Combined with higher d6d + d5d activity.

+Combination of higher LA intake, lower ALA intake, and greater d6d activity (eg. more risk alleles on the FADS gene cluster) is the worst case.

+Even though greater d9d and elongase contribute to more ARA *and* EPA+DHA, there are vastly greater levels of both LA in the diet + more ARA.
+So the protective effect of EPA+DHA is offset by the higher levels of LA+ARA.
+(Martinelli)

+Good figures/tables in Martinelli2008